MollyAdamsson/Howtotrainyourdog/README.md

  #### CSS
  * No errors showed up when it passed through the validator
  #### Access
- * The fonts and color scheme matched nicely and were accessible when passed thorugh lighthouse in devtools side bar.
+ * The fonts and color scheme matched nicely and were accessible when passed through 'Lighthouse' in devtools side bar.

 ![Lighthouse](images/lighthouse.png)